-No matter how much you adore your kids (and no matter how ready you are to stop forking over the big bucks for diapers), almost no parent looks forward to the potty training process.
+No matter how much you adore your kids — and no matter how ready you are to stop forking over the big bucks for diapers — not many parents look forward to the potty training process.

-However, toilet training is a big milestone in any toddler’s life, and will be well worth all of the effort you are putting in.
-As one pro mom told me when I was despairing of potty training my (very stubborn) son, “he won’t go to college in diapers!”
+However, toilet training is a big milestone in any toddler’s life, and it’s well worth the effort you are putting in.
+As one mom told me when I was despairing of potty training my very stubborn son, “He won’t go to college in diapers!”

-Having the right equipment can make a big difference in how the potty training process goes for your family.
-Just imagine approaching a toilet that is higher than your belly button, and you may be able to sympathize with how your toddler feels about the toilets of the grown-up world.
+Having the right equipment can make a big difference in how the potty training process goes.
+Just imagine approaching a toilet that is higher than your belly button, and you may be able to sympathize with how your toddler feels about grown-up toilets.

-Then there’s the loud flushing noises, and the sight of things just being whisked away to who-knows-where (does that thing swallow kids, or just toilet paper?
+Then there are the loud flushing noises, and the sight of things just being whisked away to who-knows-where.
+(Does that thing swallow kids or just toilet paper?
 They’re not so sure yet).

 A potty seat or chair sized just for them can give your toddler a big confidence boost as they tackle the process of ditching diapers for underwear.

 You’ve got this, and we’re here to help.
-So take a deep breath (or grab a big drink), and read on for our top recommendations in toddler potty chairs and seats!
+So take a deep breath (or grab a big drink), and read on for our top recommendations of toddler potty chairs and seats!

-While many of us would prefer to minimize the baby gear, a toddler potty seat or chair is a very worthwhile investment.
-One accidental tumble into the toilet may be all it takes to scare your toddler away from the porcelain throne for a good long time.
+While many of us would prefer to minimize our baby gear, a toddler potty seat or chair is a very worthwhile investment.
+One accidental tumble into the toilet may be all it takes to scare your toddler away from the porcelain throne for a while.
 (And who can blame them?!)

 Plus, sitting way up high with legs dangling and hanging on for dear life just isn’t comfortable, especially for a newbie.

-While children don’t have bowel and bladder control until after the age of 18 months, you can begin exposing them to “their potty” at any age.
-Depending on your potty training approach, it may help some children to become familiar with their very own potty seat or chair ahead of time.
+While children don’t have bowel and bladder control until after 18 months, you can begin exposing them to their potty at any age.
+Depending on your potty training approach, it may help some children get familiar with their own potty seat or chair.

 When your child starts showing signs of toilet training readiness, you can start incorporating “sitting on the potty” into their daily routine.
-Equipped with lots of patience, some books, and cups of their favorite beverage, you will see them start to understand the sensation of “going” in the potty.
+Equipped with lots of patience, some books, and cups of their favorite beverage, you’ll see them start to understand the sensation of going in the potty.

-Not to mention, many toddlers feel a sense of pride in having their very own potty, or love getting to copy their parents by sitting on the “big potty” (complete with toddler seat, of course).
+Not to mention, many toddlers feel a sense of pride in having their own potty or love copying their parents by sitting on the big potty (complete with toddler seat, of course).

 A toddler toilet seat is a removable seat that sits right on top of your regular toilet seat.
-It is sized for a toddler’s bum, and may have features such as handles or a splash guard to provide added security for your little one.
+It’s sized for a toddler’s bum and may have features such as handles or a splash guard to provide added security for your little one.

-A toilet seat option is much easier when it comes to clean-up, since you can flush waste away as opposed to potty chairs, which will have a bowl that needs to be dumped and wiped out — amazingly, cleaning a bowl of toddler poo might actually be worse than changing diapers.
+This kind of seat is much easier when it comes to clean-up.
+As opposed to potty chairs, which have a bowl that needs to be dumped and wiped out, you can flush away waste.

-A potty chair is a freestanding small potty of some sort.
-It may resemble a bowl or an actual tiny toilet.
-This option may feel much less intimidating for your child than climbing a step stool to sit up on a full-size toilet.
+A potty chair, on the other hand, resembles a bowl or an actual tiny toilet.
+This option may feel much less intimidating for your child than climbing a step stool to sit on a full-size toilet.

-The most important features are safety, security, and “kid appeal.”
-If your child feels safe using their toilet (chair or seat) and thinks it’s fun and exciting, you’ve already won half the battle.
+The most important features are safety, security, and kid appeal.
+If your child feels safe using their toilet — whether chair or seat — and thinks it’s fun and exciting, you’ve already won half the battle.

-Additionally, it may be helpful to take your toddler with you to pick out his or her “special potty.”
+Additionally, it may be helpful to take your toddler with you to pick out their special potty.
 They might feel proud of choosing and using their particular potty or toilet seat, which will only make your job easier.

-If you have a toddler who especially wants to be just like mom and dad, or observes older siblings, you may lean towards a toilet seat with an accompanying step stool.
-It really is a personal decision based on your bathroom setup, your individual child, and your own preferences.
+If you have a toddler who especially wants to be just like you, or observes older siblings, you may lean toward a toilet seat with an accompanying step stool.
+It really is a personal decision based on your bathroom setup, your child, and your preferences.

 We interviewed parents, read reviews, and tested some products with our own kids (don’t worry, no toddlers or parents were harmed in the testing of these toilets) to bring you our list of top picks for toddler toilet training seats and chairs.